Jean's Bible Study Topics of the New Testament

 MARK CHAPTERS 1 & 2

-Mk 1-1 -- No Entries
+Mk 1-1

 Mk 1,2-4

-· (8h) Responsible to interact with God Ø Preparing for revival – I don’t know how many of us have actually experienced true spiritual revival.
-There is a revival that is set to occur prior to Christ’s return and there are some things we can do to ready ourselves for it.
+(8h) Responsibility >> Preparing to interact with God >> Preparing for revival – The things we do to prepare for revival will prepare our minds to receive the truth when it comes.
+It is questionable how many of us have actually experienced true spiritual revival, but there is a revival that will occur prior to Christ’s return and there are some things we can do to get ready for it.
 They are quickly outlined in these verses.
 It says, "Make His paths straight."
-Although this portion of Scripture is about the first coming of Christ, there are many similarities between it and His soon-to-be second coming.
-One thing we can do to prepare for revival is to repent of our crookedness as in Jesus' first appearance.
-John The Baptist went about preaching a baptism of repentance for the forgiveness of sins, so when Christ showed up, He could build on John's foundation of repentance with a baptism of the Holy Spirit and fire.
-John The Baptist broke the ice as it were for Christ to follow after him.
-Essentially therefore, preparing for revival is a matter of repentance.
+Although this passage is about the first coming of Christ, there are many similarities between it and His soon-to-be second coming.
+One thing we can do to prepare for revival is to repent of our crookedness.
+John The Baptist went about preaching a baptism of repentance for the forgiveness of sins, so when Christ came, He could build on John's foundation of repentance with a baptism of the Holy Spirit and fire.
+John The Baptist broke the ice for Jesus; Jesus broke the ice for the apostles in His preaching, and the apostles broke the ice for the Church who would take the gospel to the ends of the earth for the next 2,000 years.

 Mk 1-2,3

-· (142c) Witness Ø Validity of Jesus Christ Ø Old Testament bears witness to the new Ø Prophesy about evangelism
+(142c) Witness >> Validity of Jesus Christ >> Old Testament bears witness to the new >> Prophesy about evangelism

 Mk 1-4,5

-· (149b) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness to Jesus Ø Evangelism Ø Three key messages in evangelism Ø Repentance -- These verses go with verses 14&15
+(149b) Witness >> Validity of Jesus Christ >> Works of the Church bear witness to Jesus >> Evangelism >> Three key messages in evangelism >> Repentance -- These verses go with verses 14&15

 Mk 1-4

-· (90k) Thy kingdom come Ø Unless you keep the law you will not see heaven -- The Bible teaches that the one who lives in sin cannot be born again by evidence of that sin.
-Sin is not proof that the person does not know God (because everyone sins), but it stands as evidence against them that the person has not assimilated the truth.
-How can God forgive us of sin that we continue to practice?
-One difference between a non-Christian and a Christian is: one feels free to sin while the other feels in bondage to it.
-Jesus freed us from the bondage of the law by furnishing us with the Holy Spirit as a means of obtaining victory over sin.
-He didn't deliver us from the requirements of the law, but provided us with a better way of meeting its objectives.
-It is good to feel sorry for our sin, and it is good to ask God to forgive our sin (and He will), but if it never translates into repentance (a termination of that sin), our victory over sin is not complete.
-Jesus obtained complete victory over the spirit of sin, so we can apply that victory to our lives and obtain forgiveness and repentance from God.
+(90k) Thy kingdom come >> Unless you keep the law you will not see heaven -- The Bible teaches that the one who lives in sin cannot be born-again.
+Sin is not proof that a person does not know God (because everyone sins), but it stands as evidence against him that the person is alienated from God.
+One difference between a non-Christian and a born-again Christian is that one feels free to sin while the other feels free to do righteousness.
+Jesus freed us from the bondage of the law by furnishing us the Holy Spirit as a means of obtaining victory over sin.
+He didn't deliver us from the requirements of the law or the consequences of violating it, but provided us a better way of meeting its objective.
+It is good to feel sorry for our sin, and it is good to ask God for forgiveness, but if it never translates to true repentance (freedom), our victory is incomplete.

-· (193b) Die to self (Process of substitution) Ø Repent Ø Turn from your evil ways Ø Turn from sin
+(193b) Die to self (Process of substitution) >> Repent >> Turn from your evil ways >> Turn from sin

 Mk 1-5

-· (144a) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø Popularity Ø Men who follow God are popular -- People who have a tight bond with God are usually not loved by the world, but they are often popular, that is, people know who they are.
-Sometimes they are the ones people consult when they have problems and want spiritual guidance.
-They usually practice the most empathy and seem to have the most insight on problems that people confront.
-They often know best what to say and feel comfortable talking about discomforting and personal issues in confidence that no one else will ever hear about them.
+(144a) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Popularity >> Men who follow God are popular -- People who have a tight relationship with God are usually well known.
+They are the ones people consult when they need spiritual guidance.
+They usually practice the most empathy and seem to have the most insight.
+They often know best what to say and feel comfortable talking about personal issues in confidence.

 Mk 1-6

-· (105l) Thy kingdom come Ø Led by the Spirit into the fire Ø Into the wilderness -- Look at the way John the Baptist lived as a means of preparing for his ministry, which was to pave the way for Jesus as He steps into His ministry, that we may understand how we the church in the last days may have to live as a means of preparing the way for His return.
-John was led by the Spirit into the wilderness to get away from the distractions of city life, human interactions and relationships with other people that demand his attention, so that he might concentrate fully on the Spirit who was speaking in him.
+(105lc) Thy kingdom come >> Faith >> Led by the Spirit into the wilderness >> Jesus suffered the wilderness of nature -- This verse goes with verses 12,13.
+Look at the way John the Baptist lived as a means of preparing for his ministry, which paved the way for Jesus as He stepped into His ministry.
+The Church in the last days will have to live like John the Baptist as a means of preparing the way for Christ's return.
+John was led by the Spirit into the wilderness to get away from the distractions of city life, human interactions and relationships with other people that demanded his attention, so he could concentrate fully on the Spirit who was speaking with him.

 Mk 1-7